jeemwee/hillsong-shuttle/wp-content/plugins/piklist/readme.txt

 = 0.9.2 =
 * NEW: Multiselect field.
-* NEW DEMO: Post Editor in an Add-more.
+* NEW DEMO: Post Editor in an Add more.
-* IMPROVED: Add-mores are better than ever.
+* IMPROVED: Add mores are better than ever.
 * FIXED: Dashboard widgets drag-and-drop properly.
 * FIXED: Fixed Notices.

 = 0.9.1 =
-* FIXED: Add-mores can now contain empty values.
+* FIXED: Add mores can now contain empty values.
 * FIXED: body_class function works better with Jetpack.

 = 0.9.0 =